-That’s wrong for at least three important reasons:
+That belief is wrong for at least three key reasons:

 How useful was this post?